SHeywood8/dst-group-project-1/README.md

 The equity split is 30/30/30/10 between VP, SH, EM, DT.

-(On 28 October, we finished the project as a 3-person project with 38/31/31 split between VP, SH, EM.
+(On 28 October 13:15, we finished the project as a 3-person project with 38/31/31 split between VP, SH, EM.
 If the project is marked considering this, please use a snapshot of the repository from this date.)

 ## Reading order and requirements